sosy-lab/benchexec/doc/INSTALL.md

 i.e., they should be listed in `/proc/self/cgroups` and the current user should have at least the permission to create sub-cgroups of the current cgroup(s) listed in this file for these controllers.

+### Setting up Cgroups in a Docker container

+If you want to run benchmarks within a Docker container, please use the following command line argument to mount the cgroup hierarchy within the container when starting it:

+    docker run -v /sys/fs/cgroup:/sys/fs/cgroup:rw ...

 ## Installation for Development